jhaip/programmable-space/README.md

 Retract(Soil moisture is 50.3)
 // $ is a single wildcard value of any type Retract(Soil moisture is $)
-// % is a postfix wilcard that matches until the end of the fact Retract(Soil moisture %)
+// % is a postfix wildcard that matches until the end of the fact Retract(Soil moisture %)
 ```